Fixer33/ObservableVariablesPackage/README.md

-# Observable variables for Unity Engine
+# Observable variable package for Unity Engine

 This custom Unity package is designed to provide a simple API to simplify sharing global variables throughout your project without creating infinite Singleton objects.